-To become a professional travel photographer it takes time, skill and dedication – it is not a simple case of taking a few dazzling shots and posting them to your Instagram feed.
-If you are interested in this career path and wish to explore our world with your camera in hand; this guide provides everything you need to know to become a professional travel photographer!
+To become a professional travel photographer takes time, skill, and dedication – it is not a simple case of taking a few dazzling shots and posting them to your Instagram feed.
+If you are interested in this career path and wish to explore our world with your camera in hand, then this guide provides everything you need to know to become a professional travel photographer!

 Many would-be travel photographers make the mistake of merely jumping into the profession without any forethought, research or planning.
 While this has worked for some, for most, it will result in failure.

 You have to remember that many other individuals are trying to take the same path as you – to gain an advantage and head start, you must look at your long-term goals.

 - What do you want to achieve from this career?

 - Do you want to use it merely as a means to travel the world for a couple of years?

 - Do you want to do this job for the rest of your life?

 - Do you want to earn just enough to be able to travel?

 - Do you want to earn enough to settle down?